SanicTK2/iidxguide/docs/c_playstyles.md

 ### Freeform (?)

 While this isn't strictly a playstyle, it's worth highlighting here.
 Before the difficulty spiked through the roof in IIDX -- perhaps before Spada - it was not uncommon to see high level players use unconventional playstyles.
-These days, this technique is seen less often but still used by some plaeyrs to handle certain patterns -- like denims and rapid jacks.
+These days, this technique is seen less often but still used by some players to handle certain patterns -- like denims and rapid jacks.

 Dolce was well known for this; if you watch his old videos this is evident.
 The difference between this "freeform" vs. hokuto is that freeform players still have some sort of a primary playstyle that is more conventional.